From Fed Up to Fired Up: 3 Steps to Reignite Your Passion

 This is a miscalculation based on the belief that achieving a particular goal will automatically translate into the desired feeling state: “When I achieve ________________, I will feel valued, safe, confident, loved, successful, etc.”

-By flipping this process around and beginning with the feeling states you desire, you effectively reverse engineer your way into positive achievements.
+By flipping this process around and beginning with the desired feeling states, you reverse engineer your way into positive achievements.

 That is, achievements related to goals that are directly correlated to what you want, rather than what you think you should want (as a side note, if you take anything from this article, put this reminder on a Post-it® “Don’t should on yourself” and stick it on your bathroom mirror).

-Aligning your efforts with your desired feeling states will tap into a new energy source because you won’t be spending all of that energy on making yourself do things you don’t want to do.
+Aligning your efforts with your desired feelings will tap into a new energy source because you won’t spend all that energy on making yourself do things you don’t want to do.

 2. What to Take With You

-The next thing to do when you’re fed up is make a list of what you know to be true about yourself that you know with conviction you want to continue.
+When you’re fed up, the next thing to do is make a list of what you know to be true about yourself that you know with conviction you want to continue.

-Be as specific as you can; the clearer and more accurate, the better.
+Be as specific as possible; the clearer and more accurate, the better.

 Notice that your list can include things that seem contradictory to each other.